virtualmin/virtualmin.com/content/download.md

 {{< alert primary question "" "Never run the install.sh script to upgrade or renew or to try to repair an existing Virtualmin system!
 The `virtualmin change-license` command is used for license changes and renewals.
 [Check the license FAQ](/docs/faq/#license) for details." >}}

 ### Install your operating system
 Start with a *freshly installed*, [Grade A supported OS](/docs/os-support/) on your server or VPS.
 Rocky Linux and Ubuntu LTS are very popular options for hosting, and are a safe choice, but any Grade A supported system should work fine.
 Be sure to configure your system with a [fully qualified domain name](/docs/installation/automated#fully-qualified-domain-name), as it will save you a lot of time and documentation spelunking later.
+Do not name your system with the same as a domain you'll be hosting in Virtualmin.

 {{< alert warning exclamation-triangle "" "Do not pre-install or pre-configure any additional packages on your OS.
 The installer expects a freshly installed, supported, OS, and anything you do differently may cause conflicts or configuration errors.
 If you will be enabling third-party package repositories, do so *after* installation of Virtualmin, and only with extreme caution." >}}